 Monitoring the critical parameters of equipment and the operating environment can bring up the latent conditions that can develop into failure phenomena.
 Most of modern CMMS Software can integrate with equipment monitoring systems, Sensors, SCADA, the Internet of Things and other automated mechanisms to capture and analyze conditional parameters.
 An effective condition monitoring system can track the variations better and warn of imminent breakdowns.
 Defining alerts and notifications to capture first symptoms can give enough time to schedule corrective actions and thus avoid costly breakdowns.

 Predictive Maintenance – Prognostics from the physical digital convergence

 Multiple data points are captured continuously relating to the equipment condition and operating environment.
-While conditional monitoring compares equipment performance against standards or set parameters, predictive maintenance takes it one level up – by comparing the equipment performance over time (trend analysis) and against the performance of peer equipment to identify potential failures and institute preventive actions.
+While conditional monitoring compares equipment performance against standards or set parameters, predictive maintenance makes it one level up – by comparing the equipment performance over time (trend analysis) and against the performance of peer equipment to identify potential failures and institute preventive actions.
 Connecting the dots and triangulating can help discover deep insights.
-Multi-factor analysis and sophisticated modeling techniques are employed for high critical equipment to predict the risk of failure.
+Multi-factor analysis and sophisticated modelling techniques are employed for high critical equipment to predict the risk of failure.

 Workbench – Planning Preventive Maintenance Execution